 Paul was assigned to Auckland DHB Occupational Therapist Helen Nicholson (below), who managed his rehabilitation programme.
-From getting Paul out of his wheelchair, to ensuring he could make his own breakfast before he went home, Helen was there every step of the way.
+From getting Paul out of his wheelchair to ensuring he could make his own breakfast before he went home, Helen was there every step of the way.

 “Days on the ward were full-on.
 Helen would pin up my timetable for the week, and it was go-go-go.
 They definitely don’t leave you in your hospital bed; they’re by your side in the gym each day and always encouraging you to use your left side practically.
 Every day, I was getting a bit stronger.”

-During his time on Rangitoto Ward, Paul discovered the weekly Baking Therapy Group, run by passionate therapy assistants Patricia Colle Dos Santos (below) and Bianca Machado.
+During his time on Rangitoto Ward, Paul discovered the weekly baking therapy group, run by passionate therapy assistants Patricia Colle Dos Santos (below) and Bianca Machado.

 “I’d baked all my life.
-I’ve always seen baking as great therapy, but in my first week on Rangitoto Ward, I didn’t bother going to the baking group.
+I’ve always seen baking as a great therapy, but in my first week on Rangitoto Ward, I didn’t bother going to the baking group.
 I thought, ‘I’m already a baker, I don’t need to go,’ but when I saw what they baked, I said, ‘we can do better than this,’ and started bringing my own recipes along.”

-The group is interactive, engaging and fun, and it is hugely beneficial to patients’ recovery.
-“Not only did Bianca and Patricia teach me skills to compensate for my arm weakness, I got to know other patients on the ward, and we’d always have a much-needed laugh.
+The group is interactive, engaging, and fun, and it is hugely beneficial to patients’ recovery.
+“Not only did Bianca and Patricia teach me skills to compensate for my arm weakness, but I also got to know other patients on the ward, and we’d always have a much-needed laugh.
 My relationships with staff and other patients were so important in helping me stay positive and upbeat during some tough times, and I’m so grateful to them all.”

 Paul soon realised the ward staff donated the baking ingredients themselves.
 “On top of everything else these amazing people do, dedicating their lives to their patients, it didn’t seem right they paid for the baking group.